-James Doohan, better known as Montgomery "Scotty" Scott in the TV series Star Trek, decided that he too wanted his ashes to travel into space.
+James Doohan, better known as Montgomery "Scotty" Scott on Star Trek, decided that he too wanted his ashes to travel into space.
 In fact, this idea for his final resting place was, coincidentally, given to him by Gene Roddenberry.

-Another anticipated 2012 space trip will send the rest of Roddenberry's and his wife Majal's ashes into space along with digitized fan letters.
+A 2012 space trip sent the rest of Roddenberry's and his wife Majal's ashes into space along with digitized fan letters.
 Unfortunately for Roddenberry, he got stuck with all the odd-numbered ash scatterings and those are ALWAYS the worst.

 In fact, the Jedi weapon was personally sent off in the presence of Chewbacca himself, interestingly enough.

 After the six million mile journey in space, the elegant weapon (for a more civilized age) handcrafted by the finest Jedi since his father was then returned to LucasFilm, so now it could very well be stored deep within the Disney Vault.

 For the small price of $30 million apparently you too can visit outer space.
 What's more, is that someone actually paid that much just for a trip to space (it's pretty great and all, but who has that kinda cash lying around...